bsc-pm/nanos6/README.md

 In order to coordinate the clock synchronization, it is required to run the application with [TAMPI](https://github.com/bsc-pm/tampi) (at least version 1.1).

-Every process will create the rank subdirectory inside the trace directory, with a name that corresponds to the rank number.
+Every process will create the rank sub-directory inside the trace directory, with a name that corresponds to the rank number.
 In the absence of MPI, when there is only a single process, the folder will be named 0.

-Inside the rank directory, the CTF trace is stored in a subdirectory named "ctf".
+Inside the rank directory, the CTF trace is stored in a sub-directory named "ctf".
 A post-processing step is required to reconstruct the timeline of events from the CTF trace.
 In order to visualize the events, the trace is converted to the Paraver PRV format.
-The resulting PRV trace is stored in the "prv" subdirectory.
+The resulting PRV trace is stored in the "prv" sub-directory.

 By default, Nanos6 will convert the trace automatically at the end of the execution unless the user explicitly sets the configuration variable